 The name "Arches" was suggested by the superintendent of the Park Service's southwestern national monuments, following a visit to the Windows section in 1925.

 With the storm out of the way, and the time of the day approaching noon, the temperature that day quickly reached 100 degrees Fahreneit, making even the shortest hike an unbearable experience.
 After the brief hike to the windows I was completely exhausted and took refugee inside the car, with the air conditioning blasting.

 While we were waiting for the better light of the late afternoon, we drove north, all the way to the Fiery Furnace with no intention to get out of the car for longer than the time needed to take a couple of pictures.

 While we were driving back from the Fiery Furnace, all of a sudden, the bright sunny blue sky turned dark again, with strong wind gusts beating the bushes on the dry mesa.
 That's when a crack in the thick clouds opened and formed a glimpse of a rainbow right in front of us.
 I pulled over and quickly got a couple of shots, while getting drenched by the quick moving storm.

 While the storm was moving out quickly, the rays of the sun drenched the Balanced Rock complex in a beautiful light, perfect for taking a few shots of this stunning location.
 The total height of Balanced Rock is about 128 feet (39 m), with the balancing rock rising 55 feet (16.75 m) above the base.
 The big rock on top is the size of three school buses.
 Until recently, Balanced Rock had a companion - a similar, but much smaller balanced rock, which fell during the winter of 1975/1976.

-While the sun was setting over the park, we started driving back, stopping again at each of the parking areas to capture the different light at each location.
+While the sun was setting over the park, we started driving back, stopping again at many of the parking areas to capture the different light at each location.